Fight the Flu

 • Low-grade fever

-These symptoms usually resolve within two days but if you have any concerns, please speak to your Amcal pharmacist.
+These symptoms usually resolve within two days, but if you have any concerns, please speak to your Amcal pharmacist.

-The pharmacist who administers your vaccine will require you to stay for 15 minutes after your vaccination to monitor you for any immediate allergies or side effects.
+Please note the pharmacist who administers your vaccine will require you to stay for 15 minutes after your vaccination to monitor you for any immediate allergies or side effects.

 What is the difference between a cold and the flu?